-A big turkey roast is usually the main dish for holiday dinners, and you can do a lot with it.
-If you want to get creative but don't want to spend too much time whipping up a whole new dish, here are seven recipes for leftover turkey that only require three additional ingredients and the occasional spice.
+A big turkey roast is usually the main dish for holiday dinners, and you can do a lot with what doesn't get eaten at the main event.
+If you want to get creative but don't want to spend too much time whipping up a whole new dish, here are six recipes for leftover turkey that only require three additional ingredients and the occasional spice.

 How to Use Leftover Turkey